Shane-Roy/Password-Generator/README.md

 Other uses are:

-password double the first length
+1. Password double the first length

-password first length multiplied by second length with variations of encryption
+2. Password first length multiplied by second length with variations of encryption

 Here is the output once ran:

 """

 Enter a password length: 10
 Random string of length 10 is: q}?qgR-I/=